batect/batect.dev/docs/getting-started/shell-tab-completion.md

 start of the name, press <kbd>Tab</kbd>, and the name will be filled in for you automatically.

 :::info
 Shell tab completion is a new feature with support for a limited set of shells.
-Support for other shells such as Bash and zsh will be added soon.
+Support for other shells such as Bash will be added soon.

 Follow issue [#116](https://github.com/batect/batect/issues/116) to be notified of new releases.
 :::